 Here’s a brief crash course for you on the benefits of whey protein.
 Undenatured whey protein offers many amazing health advantages, including: enhancing the immune system with immunoglobulins and lactoferrin to ward off disease and infection, synthesizing glutathione (a powerful antioxidant that works to detoxify the liver and body), and providing high concentrations of branched chain amino acids to increase protein synthesis to potentiate the muscle-building process.

-Whey protein offers these benefits because of the unique structure of the protein fractions it’s composed of.
-Although these benefits sound remarkable, many cheap whey proteins will not offer you these benefits, at least to any significant degree, because of how they are processed.
+Whey protein offers these benefits because of the unique structure of their protein fractions.
+While these benefits sound remarkable, you won’t get them from cheap whey proteins thanks to their processing.
 To keep costs down (and the end price ‘cheap’), some protein manufacturers will use certain types of filtration processes, acid treatments, and other methods that involve heating the protein.
-These manufacturing processes actually alter the fractions in the whey protein, causing them to change shape… or … to become ‘denatured’.
+These manufacturing processes actually alter the fractions in the whey protein.
+This changes their shape or they become ‘denatured’.

 As I mentioned, whey protein offers many benefits due to the fact these protein fractions retain a particular shape.
-When whey protein is exposed to heat, acid, and various types of filtration methods, those protein fractions become altered, thus reducing the possible benefits one might gain from consuming whey protein.
+However, heat and acids alter their protein fractions.
+Consequently, this reduces the possible benefits you get from consuming whey protein.

 Oh, by the way.
-In case you missed it in the media, there has been a rash of lawsuits filed against multiple brands for “spiking” their protein products with amino acids to make them appear to meet label claims.
+In case you missed it, multiple brands are in lawsuits for “spiking” their protein products with amino acids to make them appear to meet label claims.
 As you might imagine, the aminos used are much cheaper than the cost of quality whey protein, so it’s an easy way to increase margins.
 Unfortunately, consumers still pay the same price for less overall whey protein… and get an inferior product!

 GET MY FREE TRAINING GUIDE!